 Avoiding any major commitments that would conflict with the essential responsibilities of this position. (i.e. study abroad, student teaching, etc.).

-Devoting an average of 7-10 hours per week to ASWWU Student Senate Business.
+Devoting an average of 7-10 hours per week to ASWWU Student Senate Business during the academic year.

 Identifying short and long term strategic organizational goals.